chikoski/rust-handson/docs/content_en.md

 * Convince you to think Rust is awesome :p
 * Topics
    * Fundamental syntax
-   * Owenership and move semantics
+   * Ownership and move semantics
-   * Reference and borrowing
+   * References and borrowing
-* Implement simple cat and grep command
+* Implement simple cat and grep commands

 ---